 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you are having surgery
+- if you smoke or are very overweight

 Some MEDICINES MAY INTERACT with etonogestrel/ethinyl estradiol ring.
 Tell your health care provider if you are taking any other medicines, especially any of the following: